Nimrod Kamer: Life and career

 Kamer was born in 1981 in Petah Tikva, Israel.
 Kamer claims to hold both Romanian and Israeli passports.
 In 2004, while attending Hebrew University of Jerusalem, Kamer and a friend were charged with painting anti-Israeli graffiti that sparked a "media sensation"; he was placed under house arrest for 10 days, served 250 hours of community service and was on probation for a year.
 By 2007, he was a high school teacher of cinema.

-Kamer's public career started in Israel in 2005, as the Sudoku tutor known as "Captain Sudoku".
+Kamer's public career started in Israel in 2005, as the Sudoku puzzle tutor known as "Captain Sudoku".
 In 2006, he started writing for the Hebrew-language financial newspaper Globes and contributed to the first edition of Maayan, an Israeli arts magazine edited by Roy Arad and Joshua Simon.
 In 2009, Kamer became social media manager of BIP, a comedy channel owned by Keshet Broadcasting.
-Under that channel he eventually created comedy shows Michael and I and Jobless Nimrod.
+Under that channel he eventually created the comedy shows Michael and I and Jobless Nimrod.